DeniseWorthen/ufs-weather-model/doc/UsersGuide/source/InputsOutputs.rst

 ---------------------------------------
 A data stream is a time series of input forcing files.
 A data stream file describes the information about those input forcing files.

+.. list-table:: *Parameters that can be set in a data stream file at run-time.*
+      :widths: 20 30
+   :header-rows: 1

+   * - Parameter
+     - Meaning
+   * - taxmode01
+     - time axis mode
+   * - mapalgo01
+     - type of spatial mapping (default=bilinear)
+   * - tInterpAlgo01
+     - time interpolation algorithm option
+   * - readMode01
+     - number of forcing files to read in (current option is single)
+   * - dtimit01
+     - delta time ratio limits placed on the time interpolation (default=1.
+For monthly data, the ratio is 31/28.)
+   * - stream_offset01
+     - the shift of the time axis
+   * - yearFirst01
+     - the first year of the stream data
+   * - yearLast01
+     - the last year of the stream data
+   * - yearAlign01
+     - the simulation year corresponding to yearFirst01
+   * - stream_vectors01
+     - the paired vector field names
+   * - stream_mesh_file01
+     - stream mesh file name
+   * - stream_lev_dimname01
+     - null (only one ungrided dimension is used for the data stream)
+   * - stream_data_files01
+     - input forcing file names
+   * - stream_data_variables01
+     - a paired list with the name of the variable used in the file on the left and the name of the Fortran variable on the right

 A sample of the data stream file is shown below:

 .. code-block:: console